VOLTTRON/volttron/services/core/IEEE_2030_5/README.md

   #
   # NOTE: The subscription point will be a member of an "all" message from
   #       the PlatformDriverAgent.
+  #
+  # NOTE: MRID must be hex digits meaning A-F and numeric values only and the
+  #       mRID for the MirrorUsagePoint and MirrorMeterReading are the same.
   - subscription_point: p_ac
     mRID: 5509D69F8B3535950000000000009182
     description: DER Inverter Real Power